 What we test for and why: Enterococcus is considered an indicator bacteria by federal agencies.
 Enterococcus replaced coliforms as an infdicator when the Environmental Protection Agency found a higher correlation of water-born illness with enterococcus in marine waters than coliforms.
 Fecal coliform bacteria are still considered the standard indicator bacteria, however, for fresh water bodies.
 Enterococcus, like coliform bacteria, are bacteria that are commonly found in warm-blooded animal feces.
 Escherichia coli (E. coli) is a wide group of bacterial species that is categorized under the fecal coliforms group.
 Some strains can cause diarrhea, urinary tract infections, respiratory illness, pneumonia and other illnesses, where other strains are used as a marker for water contamination.
 In the lab, we test for the presence of enterococcus in our samples.
 The results then indicate the current status of water quality at each site.
 These tests can be extremely important as they can prevent illnesses and lead to the discovery of failing septic systems.

 Education and Outreach: Larrabee State Park has been experiencing more frequent high hits of fecal bacteria over the last several years.
 In an effort to help keep public access to Wildcat Cove open and safe, NWS Surfrider has teamed up with WA Ecology’s BEACH Program, Whatcom County Health Department, Whatcom Marine Resources and Larrabee State Park to implement a summer education and outreach program.
 Please come stop by our Surfrider table at Larrabee State Park during the summer and learn about water quality and what you can do to help keep our watershed healthy!
 Also join us for Beach Walks at low tides, Watershed hikes to Fragrance Lake or Clayton Beach daily, and for Campfire talks every Saturday at 7 PM at the pavilion by the park entrance!
+Read more about it on the national blog.

 Thanks!
 BWTF and the Northwest Straits Chapter of the Surfrider Foundation would like to thank Post Point for donating space within their laboratory for us to work!
 And we would like to thank all of our dedicated volunteers for their hard work, often waking up before the sun is up to collect samples before class!